Meet our advisory groups

 Ian Benn is a senior vice-president at Ingenico where he is responsible for Banks & Acquirers, Western Europe Region.
 Formerly COO of FIS in Europe, Middle East and Africa and previously CMO at Misys, Ian has spent his career in the join between financial services and technology.
 He is the author or “Strategic Outsourcing: exploiting the Skills of Third Parties” and, most recently, “Write to Win”.
 In addition to being an advisor to the Pennies Foundation, he’s also an advisor for tech start-up, Obsidian Solutions.

-A leader in the payments industry, Ian is currently Operations Director at Pollinate, a software business, focused on payments and financial services, created to help the world’s largest and most complex banks compete with digital challengers.
+A leader in the payments industry, Ian is currently Operations Director at Pollinate, a software business focused on payments and financial services.
 He joined from Optomany where he was Group CCO.
-Prior to Optomany, Ian was CEO of leading mPoS solution provider MiuraSystems.
-He has also served as Chief Product Officer at Worldpay UK, where he was responsible for setting the strategy for propositions and marketing for all payment services, for SMEs through to large corporate customers.
+Prior to Optomany, Ian was CEO of leading mPoS solution provider MiuraSystems and has also served as Chief Product Officer at Worldpay UK, where he was responsible for setting the strategy for propositions and marketing for all payment services.
 He is an expert in innovation within payments, including the latest developments in omnichannel solutions, contactless and emerging payments.